 - Hidden in Explore Mode - this will hide the variable(s) from the filter selection in Explore Mode and will prevent users of your dashboard from applying it to tables or objects from there.

-Method - Hide rows and columns in a table
+Method - Hide rows, columns, and categories in a table

-To hide a row or column on a built-in drag and drop table, right-click the row/column header and click Hide.
-This will hide the category from all tables and visualizations that use the variable set, but it will still be included in NETs and stat testing.
-If you'd like to treat the category as missing data instead, right-click and choose Delete.
+- Right click > Hide: To hide a row or column on a built-in drag and drop table, right-click the row/column/category header and click Hide.
+This will hide the category from all tables and visualizations that use the variable set, but it will still be included in the base of the table, NETs, and stat testing.
+If you'd like to treat the category as missing data instead and remove those cases from the base of the table, right-click and choose Delete.
+Note that if you hide a NET or merged category, it will be gone and cannot be unhidden.

-If you'd only like to modify select tables in your document, you can use a table rule which won't affect the variable set itself.
-There are several built-in table rules that you can use to hide rows and columns by name or criteria (such as Hide Empty Rows and Columns) or you can write a custom rule (see How to Modify Table Rows and Columns Using a Rule).
+- A Table Rule: If you'd only like to modify select tables in your document, you can use a table rule that won't affect the variable set itself.
+There are several built-in table rules that you can use to hide rows and columns by name or criteria (such as Hide Empty Rows and Columns), or you can write a custom rule (see How to Modify Table Rows and Columns Using a Rule).

 The Work With Rows, Columns, NETs, and Merged Categories section of the help center for more examples.